-There are several commercially available ecolawn seed mixes, but most include key components tested by OSU Turf Specialist Tom Cook.
+There are several commercially available ecolawn seed mixes, but most include key components tested by the OSU Turfgrass program and former OSU Turf Specialist Tom Cook.
 Ecolawn components include:

 - Dwarf perennial ryegrass and hard fescue - non-competitive grasses, green during winter, may go dormant during summer depending on irrigation